The Best 5 French Cartoons for Language Immersion

 Signs Your Child Is Ready for French Immersion

-Choosing French immersion is a big step.
+Cartoons and daily practice often lead to a bigger question: is your child ready for full French immersion?
+Choosing immersion is a big step.
 Before you enrol, look for these six readiness signals and simple ways to strengthen them at home.

 1. Natural Curiosity About Languages